paulstansifer/unseemly/pitch.md

 To my knowledge, Unseemly is the first language where macros that bind names can be safely typechecked without expanding them.
+(Modulo one thing that still needs to be designed and implemented)